-Funds for Language Line Solutions (LLS) for telephonic interpreting at a rate of \$3.95 per minute are budgeted.
-In recent years, we have used LLS between 225 and 275 minutes per year, and we anticipate a 10% increase in usage based on recent trends.
+Funds for Language Line Solutions (LLS) for telephonic interpreting at a rate of \$1.00 per minute are budgeted.
+In recent years, we have used LLS up to 100 minutes per year.

-TOTAL OTHER COSTS: \$ 87,300
+TOTAL OTHER COSTS: \$170,000

 J. Indirect Costs - Indirect costs are allowed if the applicant has a federally approved indirect cost rate.
 A copy of the rate approval (a fully executed, negotiated agreement) must be submitted with the application.
 If the applicant does not have an approved rate, they may request one from their cognizant federal agency or choose to charge a de minimis rate of 10% of modified total direct costs (MTDC) in accordance with 2 C.F.R.
 200.414(f).
 If the applicant's accounting system allows for it, costs may be allocated in the direct cost categories.